gridsome/gridsome.org/docs/graphql.md

 ## Add GraphQL to templates

-Templates are used for page layout for the "single" endpoint of a data source like f.ex a WordPress blog post.
+Templates are used for page layout for the "single" endpoint of a data source like for example a WordPress blog post.
 If you have a node type called `WordPressPost`, then you can create a file in `src/templates/WordPressPost.vue`.

 ```html